Dataset of GenAI-Assisted Information Problem Solving in Education: Methods

 \subsection{Data Collection Procedure}

-Data collection was conducted using the FLoRA platform~\cite{li2025floraengine}, which offers a suite of tools tailored for educational research, including an annotation tool, an AI-powered chatbot tool, and a writing tool.
+Data collection was conducted using the FLoRA platform~\cite{li2025floraengine}, which offers a suite of tools tailored for educational research, including an annotation tool, an GenAI-powered chatbot tool, and a writing tool.
+These tools were selected to capture fine-grained information problem solving traces across key phases—students’ in-text highlighting/notes while engaging with abundant readings (annotation tool), their iterative querying and evaluation actions during AI-assisted search and reasoning (GenAI-powered chatbot), and their step-by-step proposal drafting and revision logs (writing tool).
+In particular, the built-in writing tool captured keystroke-level writing logs and intermediate draft states, enabling fine-grained analyses of drafting and revision as part of the synthesis/production phase of IPS.
 The study was systematically divided into four key phases: \textit{Pre-task survey}, \textit{Training task}, \textit{Main task}, and \textit{Post-task survey}.

 Each phase was designed to collect specific types of data.
-By capturing fine-grained, time-stamped logs of students’ annotations, trace of using the platform and interactions with the chatbot in real time, FLoRA yields high-resolution, process-oriented data on learners’ information problem-solving activities.
+FLoRA recorded fine-grained, time-stamped process data while students engaged in reading, annotating, chatting with the GenAI assistant, and writing.
+These data included (i) students’ annotations and notes, (ii) student--chatbot interaction logs, and (iii) time-stamped trace events generated during platform use, such as navigation events and clicks, mouse interactions (e.g., move/click/scroll), and keyboard interactions (keystrokes).
+Each raw event was stored as a log entry with timestamps and interface context (e.g., the active page/tool).
+Together, these time-stamped logs yield high-resolution, process-oriented data on learners’ information problem-solving activities.

 \begin{enumerate}[label=\bfseries Phase \arabic*:,leftmargin = 50pt]

 \item \textbf{Pre-task Survey.} As noted above, students’ prior knowledge in the subject area and their previous experience with GenAI tools may significantly influence how they engage with GenAI during IPS tasks.
 To account for these factors, Phase 1 of the study involved administering two surveys.
 The first survey collected demographic information, such as students’ first-language background and academic major, to offer insights into their linguistic and educational contexts.
 The second survey focused on students’ prior knowledge and experience in data science and AI, including their familiarity with and usage of tools like ChatGPT.
 By collecting these background data, we aim to facilitate a deeper understanding of how individual differences may shape students’ interactions with GenAI in the context of IPS.